 Penzance AFC - Interesting Facts

 The main foursome responsible for the introduction of organised soccer in Penzance were A. A. 'Toff' Amor, who became the first life member of the club; W. B. Walton, G. E. Adson and T. Peak.
-The 'Amor' Shield is still played for to this day by local junior footballers from the West Penwith League.

 The original clubs of the Cornwall County Football Association were: Penzance, Porthcurno, Truro, Probus School, Torpoint, Liskeard, Dunheved College and Millbrook.